7 Powerful Strategies: How to Accelerate ACL Injury Rehabilitation for Athletes

 • Practice technical skills relevant to your sport in a controlled environment before returning to full competition

-Remember that returning to sport should be a carefully monitored process, with clear criteria for progression established by your rehabilitation team.
+Keep in mind that returning to sport should be a carefully monitored process, with clear criteria for progression laid out by your rehabilitation team.

 Advanced Techniques for Elite Athletes